Mazlumsert1/Hackernews_Security/README.md

 | Unlikely |  | Theft of hardware |  |  |
 | Rare |  |  | Lightning strikes OR Fire |  |

 According to our **Risk Matrix** the worst thing that could happen to us is that if our DB is hacked, that could lead to that we would loose data.
+Using our **Risk Matrix** we can also have an idea about what kind of threats, we could face in the future.